Resolving Problems with Sleep and Hibernate Modes (Windows 7)

 - Next, right-click HID-compliant device and again, click Disable .

-- Close the Device Manager.If the issue still exists, proceed to the next step.
+- Close the Device Manager.If the issue still exists, proceed to the next step to use Microsoft System Restore.

 If sleep/standby mode previously worked, use System Restore to revert the computer back to a time when the mode worked.
 If the issue has always existed, skip this step.